kamccarren/comparing-racial-and-economic-make-up-of-chicago-and-baltimore/README.md

 Chicago had fewer teen births even at the same income percentiles which was interesting.
 As income increased, the rate of teen births decreased at a fairly linear rate.
 Two parent household rates were similar in equivalent income percentiles, though Chicago sometimes had slightly higher rates.
 Overall, as income increased, the percentage of two parent households increased.

 Progressive female income was quite interesting.
-There was no direct correlation to teen births; however, the trends were interesting. p1, p25 and p50 all had positive rates, with lower percentiles being much higher and decreasing dramatically. p75 was particularly interesting: Baltimore had a negative rate and Chicago has a positive rate. p100 had negative rates for both Baltimore and Chicag
+There was no direct correlation to teen births; however, the trends were interesting. p1, p25 and p50 all had positive rates, with lower percentiles being much higher and decreasing dramatically. p75 was particularly interesting: Baltimore had a negative rate and Chicago has a positive rate. p100 had negative rates for both Baltimore and Chicago, though the rate for Baltimore was far more negative.
+This indicated that women have a worse financial outlook in Baltimore than in Chicago, which would only compound the issues a teenager would face if they gave birth.

 While it is useful for me to compare Baltimore City and Chicago, I grew up in the suburbs of Chicago so Baltimore definitely has some differences.
-Furthermore, My largest takeaway from this project is how interconnected many changes are and to really examine the data before making any blanket statements or without first performing rigorous analysis.
+Furthermore, this is all correlational data compared on differnet charts so plotting these factors together or looking into factors that could determine causation would be critical in better understanding this issue.
+My largest takeaway from this project is how interconnected these issues are and how different cities face different issues, sometimes without clear explanations.
+Moving forward, I must really examine the data before making any blanket statements or trying to solve issues to ensure that I can address the root cause rather than applying a metaphorical band-aid.

 #### Steps to analyze data:
 1. Search database for Chicago and Baltimore